-Devoid of a woofer and tweeter, Norris’ HSS system consists of an emitter measuring as little as one-sixteenth of an inch thick, digital processor and amplfier.
+Devoid of a woofer and tweeter, Norris’ HyperSonic Sound (HSS®) system consists of an emitter measuring as little as one-sixteenth of an inch thick, digital processor and amplfier.
 Designed to control the direction of sound emitted, HSS is focused like a laser beam.
 When aimed directly at a listener it has the effect of wearing headphones, almost like a voice inside one’s head.
 It projects high-frequency sound in the air, which produces ultrasonic waves that can also be made to bounce off walls or other objects, unlike conventional speakers which are larger and typically require a box.
 The sound is clearer and remains at the same level for all listeners over great distances, since it does not radiate in all directions like a conventional speaker.
-HSS is already being used for targeted messaging and capturing customer attention with sound, with additional applications targeted for the future, such as surround sound in home theaters.
+HSS has been used for targeted messaging and capturing customer attention with sound, with additional applications targeted for the future, such as surround sound in home theaters.
 A side benefit of HSS is that people can move aside from the sound beam if they don’t want to listen.

 Another invention by Norris is Flashback® the first handheld recording and playback device that eliminated audio-tape.
 It uses non-volatile flash memory and is totally solid state—no moving parts.

 Norris founded and served as Director and President of Parametric Sound Corporation, now known as Turtle Beach Corporation, and also served as Chief Scientist at Turtle Beach.
 He also founded LRAD Corporation and was the Chairman of LRAD Corporation’s Board of Directors before retiring in 2010.